dd9jn/rfc4880bis/crypto-refresh.md

   This is algorithm-specific and described below.

 When creating a v5 PKESK packet, the symmetric encryption algorithm identifier is not included.
-Before encrypting, a two-octet checksum is appended, which is equal to the sum of the preceding session key octets, modulo 65536.

-The resulting octet string (session key and checksum) is encrypted according to the public-key algorithm used, as described below.
+The session key is encrypted according to the public-key algorithm used, as described below.

 ### Algorithm-Specific Fields for RSA encryption {#pkesk-rsa}

 - Multiprecision integer (MPI) of RSA-encrypted value m\*\*e mod n.

-The value "m" in the above formula is the plaintext value described above, encoded in the PKCS#1 block encoding EME-PKCS1-v1_5 described in Section 7.2.1 of {{RFC8017}} (see also {{pkcs-encoding}}).
+The value "m" in the above formula is the plaintext value described above, with a two-octet checksum appended (equal to the sum of the preceding octets, modulo 65536), and then encoded in the PKCS#1 block encoding EME-PKCS1-v1_5 described in Section 7.2.1 of {{RFC8017}} (see also {{pkcs-encoding}}).
 Note that when an implementation forms several PKESKs with one session key, forming a message that can be decrypted by several keys, the implementation MUST make a new PKCS#1 encoding for each key.

 ### Algorithm-Specific Fields for Elgamal encryption {#pkesk-elgamal}